SabihahRahman/Stress-Detection-using-Machine-Learning/README.md

 # Stress-Detection-using-Machine-Learning

 # Aim:
-Project to develop a live Stress Detection API using Deep Learning, CNN and Flask
+To develop a live Stress Detection API using Deep Learning, CNN and Flask

 # Dataset:
   Keras FER2013 dataset